 - The general enquiry service on any aspect of FP7.
-Questions can be sent to a single e-mail address and will be directed to the most appropriate department for reply. - A dedicated help desk has been set up to deal with technical questions related to the Electronic Submission Services of the Commission .
-See section 3.2 below. - A dedicated Help Desk has been set up to deal with questions related to research ethics issues and to the Ethics Review procedure.

-- A further help desk providing assistance on intellectual property matters. - Any other guidance documents or background information relating specifically to this call. - The date and contact address for any 'information day' that the Commission/Agency may be organising for this call. - Other services, including partner search facilities, provided via the CORDIS web-site: http://cordis.europa.eu/home_en_html (select tap "Partners").
+Questions can be sent to a single e-mail address and will be directed to the most appropriate department for reply. - A dedicated help desk has been set up to deal with technical questions related to the Electronic Submission Service of the Commission.
+See section 3.2 below. - A dedicated Help Desk has been set up to deal with questions related to research ethics issues and to the Ethics Review procedure. - A further help desk providing assistance on intellectual property matters. - Any other guidance documents or background information relating specifically to this call. - The date and contact address for any 'information day' that the Commission/Agency may be organising for this call. - Other services, including partner search facilities, provided via the CORDIS web site.